Minimize risk, whether you’re buying good, bad or overpriced shares.

 Previous Story: Monkey Business

-Mother and son sat silently watching the plummeting charts on TV.
+Mother and son sat silently, watching the plummeting charts on TV.

-"Because no one has ever traded in monkeys before, the villagers catch all the monkeys in the neighborhood and happily sell them to him."
+"Yea," Josh nodded, remembering the tale.
+"Since no one has ever traded in monkeys before, the villagers catch all the monkeys in the neighborhood and happily sell them to him."

 “You don't know, Ma," Josh said authoritatively.
 "Three-quarters of a coin is worth nothing.
 The shop keeper didn’t sell me a sweet for a full defaced coin I’d found.
 He would most definitely give me nothing for a damaged coin.”